24-Year-Old Outfielder – Minnesota Twins

 Aaron Hicks Contract Information:

-Re-signed to a one-year deal in February of 2013.
+Signed to a one-year non-arbitration eligible deal in February of 2013.

 To instantly reveal our fantasy analysis of every player – including Aaron Hicks – simply subscribe now.